mch-fauzy/movies-db-api/README.md

 To access the API documentation using Swagger, follow these steps:

 1. Make sure the server is running locally.
-2. Open your web browser and go to [http://localhost:3000/api-docs/](http://localhost:3000/api-docs/).
+2. Open your web browser and go to [http://localhost:3000/](http://localhost:3000/).
 3. You'll see the Swagger UI interface with a list of endpoints, request parameters, and example requests/responses.
+4. In Swagger, set your servers to `http://localhost:3000` to access your local database.
-4. You can interact with the API directly from the Swagger interface.
+5. You can interact with the API directly from the Swagger interface.

-**NOTE: Swagger documentation does not have upload file Endpoint**

-Certainly!
-Here's a simplified version of the API Endpoints section for easier readability:

 ## API Endpoints